The importance of couture in an upholstery brand starts with the use of excellent manual techniques – today we present you the Deep Buttoning.

 Great care and attention are needed in the planning stages of this technique.
 Particularly when using floral, tartan or any intricate styled fabric.
 It is very important to get the fabric in the right position in relation to three elements:

 - Seat fabric.

 Any pattern mismatches will be intensified by this technique, which is why plain fabrics are a far better choice.

 Kayt Chair by Domkapa

 The perfect materialization of this technique is the piece Katy Chair designed by Domkapa.
-Inspired on the feminine and classic side of the Parisian lifestyle, this piece reinterprets a contemporary vision of a classic design.
-The handmade couture-technique adds elegance and opulence to this amazing piece.
+Inspired by the feminine and classic side of the Parisian lifestyle, this piece reinterprets a contemporary vision of a classic design.
+The handmade couture technique adds elegance and opulence to this amazing piece.